 Onions emit a pungent tear-inducing aroma that radiates throughout your apartment.
 However, it can also help get rid of strong paint odor.
 Place sliced onion pieces at strategic corners of your apartment once you are done with painting your walls.
-Onion will absorb the paint odor.
+An onion will absorb the paint odor.

 #6 Coffee beans

 Ground coffee beans can oust a host of odors, including those stubborn cigarette stinks and pet stench.
 Fill a small sachet or a container with ground coffee beans.
 It works superbly for your car too.

 To eliminate strong pet stenches, heat coffee beans over low heat.
 Place the hot scented coffee beans in a container around your pet’s corner.

 Activated charcoal, also known as activated carbon, eliminates pet odor, smoke, and garbage.
 These are available as a disc, filters, and granules.
 Granules work the best with strong stink.
 Fill sachets, socks or any breathable material with activated charcoal.
 Hang them in the required zones.

 #8 Potted indoor plants

 The air inside an apartment can be stale and contain toxins emitted from paint and smoke.
 Indoor plants are an ideal natural air purifier option to neutralize those noxious gas and stale odor.
 Go green with aloe vera, bamboo plants, snake plants, Boston ferns or a peace lily.